 We can place the Berkshire as an entry level diesel pusher.
 There are more, and much more expensive diesel pushers but the differences are not as big as the step up from the “gassers”.
 Engines get more powerful, transmissions more capable, and systems and decor in “the house” become more luxurious but the basic design remains the same.
 Until you get to the truly rarefied world of the really high end units made by names like Prevost and it’s authorized up-fitters which build multi million dollar coaches on chassis designed to do millions of miles as buses and touring cars.

-As alluded to, we look at these units as two separate pieces together.
+We look at these units as two separate pieces together.
 First is the Chassis.
-In many cases, as in this one, it is manufactured by Freight Liner, the commercial truck maker.
+In most cases, as in this one, it is manufactured by Freightliner, the commercial truck maker.
 It delivers a driving chassis complete with it’s dedicated electrical system, tank, steering and instruments to the RV manufacturer, in this case Forest River, who manufactures “the House”.
-If you need preventive maintenance or have problems with the chassis you call Freight Liner, for the house you call Forest River or the manufacturer of individual components as directed by them.
+If you need preventive maintenance or have problems with the chassis you call Freightliner, for the house you call Forest River or the manufacturer of individual components as directed by them.

-Our chassis has a Cummins ISB340 diesel, coupled with the Allison 2500 Transmission.
+Our chassis has a Cummins ISB340 6.7 liter diesel, coupled with the Allison 2500 Transmission.
 Two air pumps provide pressurized air for the suspension and the braking system.
 There’s a 100 gallon fuel tank.

 More specs including details of the up-fitting of the chassis and construction of the house are described in the manufacturer’s literature:

 The modifications described on this blog are mostly to the house.
 The chassis is a pretty darn good product.
 It is easy, fun and very comfortable to drive, and it was built to drive a lot more miles than we will ever put on it.
-I can’t think of any part of it I’d like to change.
+I can’t think of any part of it I’d like to change other than maybe having a side radiator as opposed to a rear radiator.
+The former has a LOT more access to the engine and accessory components.
+But, this choice was Forest River’s to make, Freightliner built it to their specs.

 As mentioned before, we’ve owned a variety of RV’s, some better built than others.
 We are pretty pleased with the design and execution of The Dragonship.
 It is a very comfortable, very well designed unit and we can tell that the people that put it together wanted to do a decent job.
 We did a cruise out of the box pretty much “as is” and though we came home with a list, most of the items on it were “would like” and not “must have”, with a few noted exceptions.